 Currently, Title I funding represents about 2% of K-12 education revenues nationally (based on spending data from the 2017-18 school year from the National Center for Education Statistics).
 Even if Title I funding was doubled, it would still only account for a small portion of overall education spending.
 Thus, for additional Title I funds to make meaningful reductions to spending inequalities, they will need to be well-targeted to meet existing needs and address funding gaps.

 In a recent study, we examine which student demographic groups face the largest gaps in overall K-12 spending, where these gaps arise, and whether targeting additional Title I funds to schools, districts, or states is most promising for closing the gaps.
+(Note that in the data we report here, New York City Public School District is excluded from our analysis due to its large influence on our national gap estimates.
+In our study, we provide additional results comparing gap estimates with and without New York City.)

 We use data from the National Center for Education Statistics, Civil Rights Data Collection, and National Education Resource Database to estimate inequalities by comparing funding allocated to Black versus white students, Hispanic versus white students, and economically disadvantaged versus economically advantaged students (based on eligibility for free or reduced-price lunch).
 We examine inequalities for these student subgroups for districts, states, and the nation as a whole.
 We offer our findings as guidance for how increased federal education funding can best meet the needs of public schools and close spending gaps that harm underserved students.
 (In a related Chalkboard post, we look at how much additional spending is needed to eliminate these inequalities and offer recommendations on strategically allocating additional Title I funds.)